ianb/personal-history-archive/docs/activity-schema.md

 `containsHash`: if the URL has a hash (e.g., `page.html#section1`), then does some element with `id="section1"` exist?
 True or false if we calculate it, null if it is not discovered.
 (TODO: see [#81](https://github.com/ianb/personal-history-archive/issues/81) and [#82](https://github.com/ianb/personal-history-archive/issues/82))

+`isHashChange`: if the new activity was an in-page change of the hash/fragment (no actual page loading), then this is true.
+Null if unknown.

 `method`: the HTTP method that loaded the page (usually GET, of course).
 We do not track the POST destination if it results in an immediate redirect.
 (TODO: confirm POST behavior)

 `statusCode`: the integer status code of the response.
 E.g., 200, 404.